snowplow/snowplow/docs/03_integrating_snowplowjs.md

 The five arguments to the event tracking command may be broadly familiar to you from Google Analytics - however there are some small differences, so please refer to the section [Event tracking](#events) below for more information.

 Any problems?
 Please consult the [Testing and troubleshooting](#tt) section at the bottom of this guide.
-Any problems?
-Please consult the [Testing and troubleshooting](#tt) section at the bottom of this guide.

 <a name="events"/>
 ## Event tracking